padiketeku/EarthObservation101-Practicals/Activity-10-Classification of Surface Types.md

    - Sample clear-land, burnt-land, mines

      Visualise the image as a false colour by combining band 12 (SWIR), band 8 (NIR) and band 4 (Red) to accentuate burnt-land and bare-land.
-Sample surface types.
+Sample surface types by creating point feature collection for each class.

      After the edits, the **Geometry Imports** and base map you should be similar to the one in the figure below.